OpsTrail/Kubernetes-Essentials/Cluster_Setup/Kubeadm_worker.md

 - Containerd is one of the Container Runtime Interface(CRI) for kubernetes to run the containers.

 ```
-sudo apt-get update
+apt-get update
-sudo apt-get install containerd.io docker-ce docker-ce-cli docker-buildx-plugin -y
+apt-get install containerd.io docker-ce docker-ce-cli docker-buildx-plugin -y
 ```
 ### Configuring Systemd Cgroup for contanerd

-- Basically here it is Generating a default containerd configuration and modifies it to use systemd as the cgroup driver, which is recommended for Kubernetes.
+- Basically, it Generates a default containerd configuration and modifies it to use systemd as the cgroup driver, which is recommended for Kubernetes.

 ```
 mkdir -p /etc/containerd